Dualtron Electric Scooters

 Dualtron Electric Scooters embody everything that makes a good electric scooter, great.

 Built to last, with a full range of accessories and parts, Dualtron dominates the market.
-Backed by iScoots incomparable free lifetime servicing for any new electric scooter valued $1499 or more, why would you shop anywhere else?
+Backed by iScoots incomparable Free Safety Check for any new adult electric scooter, why would you shop anywhere else?

 Browse through our Dualtron range below, and click for more details on an individual model.
 If you're still stuck, take a look at our buying guide for some comparisons on which scooter model might suit your needs, or watch this video to see our iScoot review of the best electric scooter for $3000 AUD.